 Deconjugation is possible.
 The opposite chemical reaction is called deacetylation – it is the removal of the acetyl group.

-While not much is known about how to directly improve the activity of this system, it is known that acetylation depends on vitamin C, thiamine (B1) and pantothenic acid (B5).
+While not much is known about how to directly improve the activity of this system, it is known that acetylation depends on vitamin C, thiamine (B1), pantothenic acid (B5) and Cobalamin (B12).

 For Science Geeks